This feature is used to develop ETL definitions.

 This function downloads the ETL Definition as an SQL file.

-Select the definition from the table list on the ETL Definitions page and click on the Export—SQL menu option.
+Select a definition from the table list on the ETL Definitions page, then click Export > SQL.
 The SQL file is generated and downloaded to the local folder.
-You may execute this SQL syntax in SQL Server Management Studio to insert the ETL Definition in the FlowWright target database.
+Execute this SQL in SQL Server Management Studio to insert the ETL Definition into the FlowWright target database.

 The SQL content is included below for reference.